yig/graphics101-imageprocessing/README.md

 (I have also provided the script `run_all_gen.py` I used to generate `run_all.txt`.)

+* You are encouraged to share blooper images you create while implementing the assignment on Piazza.

+* Create a file named `Notes.txt` in the folder.
+Describe any known issues or extra features.
+Name people in the class who deserve a star for helping you (not by giving your their code!).

-* When done, zip your entire `imageprocessing` directory and a `Notes.txt` file as `hw04_lastname_firstname.zip` and upload your solution to Blackboard before the deadline.
+* When done, zip your entire `imageprocessing` directory and your `Notes.txt` file as `hw04_lastname_firstname.zip`.
+Upload your solution to Blackboard before the deadline.
 Do not include your output images; they take up a lot of space and the grader will regenerate them.
-Your `Notes.txt` should describe any known issues or extra features.
-Your `Notes.txt` should also note the names of people in the class who deserve a star for helping you (not by giving your their code!).

-* The framework and libraries provide all the support code that you need.

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code written for this assignment should be original!
 Although you are